 There are a ton of articles highlighting the financial reasons behind retirement savings.
 In fact, I read an excellent one this morning entitled “The 3 Money Magic Tricks”, which highlighted the importance of the time value of money, compounding interest and dollar cost averaging.
 All financial terms you hear regularly when it comes to retirement planning.

 Are they important – definitely!

 This article isn’t about any of that stuff – just ignore the financial terms for now.

 This article is about the personal aspect of saving for retirement – I still recommend reading the article above – it is really good.

-I’m 38 years old.
+I’m 40 years old.
 In theory, this means I have 25-30 years before I retire.
-Life isn’t about theory though and I want to retire early.
+Life isn’t about theory and I want to retire early.